 - Bus transportation for students to visit the Museum (limit 1 bus per teacher)

-- Bus transportation for students’ families to visit the Museum during Family Day (There will be a limited number of buses per school, assigned to each school on a first come, first served basis.)
+- Bus transportation for students’ families to visit the Museum during Chicago Learners Family and Community Day (There will be a limited number of buses per school, assigned to each school on a first come, first served basis.)

 - In-school classroom support leading up to culmination of program

 - A stipend at the conclusion of the program

 Chicago Artivism Application

 Thank you for your interest in Chicago Artivism.
 We will be accepting applications for the 2022-2023 school year between June 22 and August 31, 2022.

 If you have any questions regarding the program, please contact Ivan Guzman, Chicago Learning Collaborative Teen Programs coordinator, at [email protected] or 312.799.2151.